Paul Budde

 Justinian Plague

-It has been suggested that there was a cooling of temperature during the 530s, this could have been triggered by dust storms as a result of a volcanic eruption, some even suggest a comet instigated dust veil, whatever the source this might have led to the spread of pert infested fleas from the tropics into Europe.
+It has been suggested that there was a cooling of temperature during the 530s, this could have been triggered by dust storms as a result of a volcanic eruption, some even suggest a comet instigated dust veil, whatever the source this might have led to the spread of pest infested fleas from the tropics into Europe.

 It arrived from Alexandria in Constantinople in 542.
 It has been estimated that within 2 years the plague killed 4 million of the possible 26 million subjects of Emperor Justinian.
 By the end of that century the total population had further declined to approx. 17 million.